 Ingredients

-• Green Beans: You’ll want about 1/2 pound of fresh green beans with the ends trimmed.
+• Green Beans: I use about 1/2 pound of fresh green beans with the ends trimmed.
 Haricot vert and Chinese long beans can also be used.

 • Soy Sauce: Soy sauce is the main source of savory umami in this simple recipe.
-For a gluten-free recipe, use tamari sauce.
+For gluten-free, use tamari.

-• Broth: I prefer using chicken broth for this recipe because it adds a subtle flavor.
-But feel free to use beef broth or vegetable broth (for a vegan recipe).
+• Broth: I prefer using chicken broth for this recipe because it adds a savory, homey flavor.
+But feel free to use beef broth.
+Vegetable broth for vegan.

-• Garlic: We are using plenty of finely chopped garlic to add a sharp, vegetal flavor to the sauce.
+• Garlic: I use plenty of finely chopped garlic to add a sharp, vegetal flavor to the sauce.

-• Cornstarch: Cornstarch is a popular ingredient used in Chinese cooking.
-It’s what gives sauces their thick, gooey and glossy texture.
+• Cornstarch: Cornstarch is the magic ingredient that give Chinese sauces their thick, gooey and glossy texture.

-• Oil: Any neutral oil with a high smoke point, such as vegetable oil, avocado oil, and safflower oil, can be used for this dish.
-The amount you need will depend on which method you use for cooking the green beans.
+• Oil: Any neutral oil with a high smoke point, such as vegetable oil, avocado oil, or safflower oil.
+The amount needed will vary on how the beans are cooked.

 how to make Chinese green beans with garlic sauce